khulnasoft-lab/clix.py/docs/tutorial/options/callback-and-context.md

 ### Click's `Parameter`

-The `typer.CallbackParam` is actually just a sub-class of Click's <a href="https://click.palletsprojects.com/en/7.x/api/#click.Parameter" class="external-link" target="_blank">`Parameter`</a>, so you get all the right completion in your editor.
+The `clix.CallbackParam` is actually just a sub-class of Click's <a href="https://click.palletsprojects.com/en/7.x/api/#click.Parameter" class="external-link" target="_blank">`Parameter`</a>, so you get all the right completion in your editor.

 ### Callback with type annotations

-You can get the `typer.Context` and the `typer.CallbackParam` simply by declaring a function parameter of each type.
+You can get the `clix.Context` and the `clix.CallbackParam` simply by declaring a function parameter of each type.

 The order doesn't matter, the name of the function parameters doesn't matter.

-You could also get only the `typer.CallbackParam` and not the `typer.Context`, or vice versa, it will still work.
+You could also get only the `clix.CallbackParam` and not the `clix.Context`, or vice versa, it will still work.

 ### `value` function parameter